mackenziekbrooks/dci102-f21-humanitiesdata/docs/schedule.md

 ## Thursday, November 4, 2021

 * We won't meet as a class today in favor of individual consultations about your projects.
-Don't forget to turn in your project proposal by 9am!
+Don't forget to turn in your project proposal by 9am or before our meeting!

 ## Activity log week 7